 Young Eddie received his first trumpet lessons at the age of nine from Louis Armstrong himself and also received instruction from the legendary Miles Davis.
 After his father passed away, his mother remarried to Dr. Herbert Henderson, a wealthy San Francisco physician in June 1955.
 The family relocated to San Francisco when he was fourteen.
 While studying at the San Francisco Conservatory of Music as a teenager, he watched a professional ice show and became absolutely taken with figure skating.
 "I had some athletic ability so I decided to take lessons," he explained in a January 1960 interview with The Associated Press.
 In a 2001 interview with Bill Milkowski he added, "During the summer I was on the ice at least 10 hours a day, from 5:30 in the morning until the evening.
 And at the same time I was going to the [San Francisco Conservatory of Music], going to high school, playing basketball, too."

 The talented teenager competed in both the Pacific Coast and Midwestern Championships in the late fifties and early sixties, undaunted by the very real colour barrier that existed in the skating world at the time.
 Enlisting in the U.S. Air Force during the Vietnam War period, he relocated to Colorado and was permitted entrance in the Denver Figure Skating Club, which he represented at the 1960 Midwestern Figure Skating Championships in Minneapolis.
-He placed sixth out of seven competitors in the school figures at that event, but made a considerable impression with his fine free skating.
+He placed sixth out of seven competitors in the school figures at that event, but made a considerable impression with his fine free skating and moved up to win the bronze.

 In 1960, Eddie expressed, "Amateur figure skating isn't a sport you can go into without money.
 Negroes as a group are not very wealthy, and I doubt whether many Negro athletes have had the opportunity that I've had in this sport, that is both the interest in it and the means...
 I never felt any special nervousness as the first of my race performing in this sport.
 I am grateful I've got the chance to lead the way.
 That's one of the reasons I'd like to stay in it for a while."
 After his stint as an airman ended in 1961 - the same year as the fateful Sabena Crash that took the lives of the entire U.S. figure skating team - Eddie ultimately opted to leave the ice behind five years before the USFSA changed its by-laws to take a stand on racial prejudice within skating clubs to pursue joint careers in music and medicine.
 He passed the barrier breaking torch on to incredibly talented skaters of colour like Atoy Wilson, Joan Campbell, Reggie Stanley, Michelle McCladdie and Richard Ewell III, Bobby Beauchamp, Rory Flack Burghart and Debi Thomas.